Wendover: History

 The 1841 census reveal the population that year was 1,877.

 Robert Louis Stevenson, the writer of famous works such as Treasure Island and the Strange Case of Dr Jekyll and Mr Hyde, stayed a night at The Red Lion, in October 1874, which he wrote about in an essay called "An Autumn Effect".

-In 1913, Alfred de Rothschild, invited the Royal Flying Corps to conduct manoeuvres on his land in the adjacent manor of Halton, and the land continued to be used by the British Army throughout the First World War.
+In 1913 Alfred de Rothschild invited the Royal Flying Corps to conduct manoeuvres on his land in the adjacent manor of Halton, and the land continued to be used by the British Army throughout the First World War.
 In 1916 the Royal Flying Corps moved its air mechanics school from Farnborough, Hampshire to Halton, and in 1917, the school was permanently accommodated there, in what was to become the current RAF Halton.
 Whilst the base is not in the parish of Wendover, its close proximity impacted on the town, and the surrounding landscape, due to the associated population increases and deforestation to provide wood for construction work.

 In the latter part of the twentieth century, a number of large scale residential developments appeared, particularly to the north of the town.
 In 1998, the Wendover bypass was built, moving the A413 road west of the town centre, paralleling the railway line.
 Property values rose significantly in the years after the completion of the bypass, which removed a lot of traffic from the town's narrow streets.
 In 2010, the proposed route the High Speed 2 rail line (HS2) from London to the Midlands was published, showing it taking a route in tunnel to the west of the bypass and town centre.
 As part of a wider campaign against the route, a Wendover lobby group was formed, with a 300 strong protest filmed by the BBC in December 2010.
 However, despite the opposition, the HS2 bill was passed in 2016.
 In 2017, construction contracts were signed.

-In 2019, the Wendover community launched WRAP (Wendover Resettlement Assistance Project), a project in partnership with CitizensUK that is helping a family of Syrian refugees find a home within the town and also help them integrate into said community.
-Numerous events were held to help raise funds for the project, such as a cycle ride in the high street where the town's residents would donate money to ride the total distance between Aleppo and Wendover.
-Due to the Coronavirus, the family's arrival in the UK was delayed until February 2021.
+In 2019, the Wendover community launched WRAP (Wendover Resettlement Assistance Project), a project in partnership with CitizensUK.